KarenSpinner/newsletter-digest-standalone/README.md

 ### "No articles found"
 - Try increasing the lookback period (14 or 21 days)
 - Some newsletters publish infrequently
-- Check that CSV has valid Substack URLs
+- Check that CSV has valid Substack URLs (newesletter writers sometimes change them)

 ### "HTTP errors" during fetch
 - Some newsletters may be temporarily down
-- Script will skip and continue with others
+- Script will retry a few times, then skip and continue with others
 - Normal to see a few failures in large lists
+- To reduce these failures, increase the number of retry attempts (set via the runstring)

 ### Engagement metrics are zero
 - Article may genuinely have no engagement yet
 - HTML parsing may have failed for that specific article
+- API calls to fetch engagement metrics may have timed out, even after retries
 - Articles are still included, just scored lower

 ## Customization